Sai-Sam-N/HTML-CSS/README.md

 * Transition - timing for changing from one state to another.
 Takes 2 values:
     1. what do you want to transition (the element)
     2. how long should the transition take
+* Shadows (box-shadow) - takes 4 values:
+    1. Horizontal position of the shadow - shadow appears __px to the right.
+    2. Vertical position of the shadow - shadow appears __px down.
+    3. Blur - the shadow becomes blurred
+    4. Color of the shadow

 ### 3. CSS Value
 What are we changing the property into?
 ![CSS Property and CSS Value](image-2.png)